 Non-domestic furniture is required to meet British Standard 7176:2007 (BS 7176) Specification for resistance to ignition of upholstered furniture for non-domestic seating by testing composites (currently under review), however, the standard describes four different hazard levels for non-domestic furniture and describes differing tests for evaluating furniture materials intended for ‘low hazard’, ‘medium hazard’, ‘high hazard’ and ‘very high hazard’ environments.

-Employers considering the provision of chairs for employees working at home must ensure that the chairs meet the Furniture and Furnishing (Fire Safety) Regulations 1988 (as amended in 1998 and 2010).
+Employers who have or who may supply chairs to employees working at home must ensure that the chairs meet the Furniture and Furnishing (Fire Safety) Regulations 1988 (as amended in 1998 and 2010).